ngernest/mica/README.md

 with the directive `[@@deriving mica]`, and at compile-time, Mica derives specialized [property-based testing](https://www.youtube.com/watch?v=qmA9qhaECcE) (PBT) code that checks if two modules implementing the signature are observationally equivalent.
 (Under the hood, Mica uses Jane Street's [`Core.Quickcheck`](https://blog.janestreet.com/quickcheck-for-core/) PBT library.)

+Mica was presented at the OCaml Workshop '24 and the ICFP '23 SRC.
+The [OCaml Workshop paper](https://www.arxiv.org/abs/2408.14561) contains a lot more details about Mica's design -- this README focuses on describing how to interact with our OCaml artifact.

 Here is how we envisage users interacting with Mica:
 Suppose modules `M1` & `M2` both implement the module signature `S`.
 Users insert the directive `[@@deriving_inline mica]` beneath the definition of `S`, like so:
 ```ocaml